-Many things can cause appetite changes during the pregnancy, such as:
+Many things can cause these changes such as:

-Many women can attest to nausea and vomiting being one a common pregnancy discomfort, as about 65% of pregnant women experience nausea and vomiting during their term - especially during their first trimester.
+Many women can attest to morning sickness (nausea and vomiting) being one common pregnancy discomfort, as about 65% of pregnant women experience nausea and vomiting during their term - especially during their first trimester of pregnancy.

-It’s very common for women who experience nausea and vomiting to also undergo a reduced level of food intake.
+It’s very common for women who experience nausea and vomiting during pregnancy to also undergo a reduced level of food intake.

-Stick to dry and salty snacks like pretzels and crackers.
+You might discover that you're better off resorting to dry and salty snacks, such as pretzels and crackers.
 Try not to drink too many fluids with your food because this combination can also cause you to vomit.
 It’s a better idea to eat smaller meals, more frequently throughout the day.

-Different kinds of mental health conditions, such as depression, stress, and anxiety, can play a role in affecting your appetite.
+Different kinds of mental health conditions, such as depression, stress, and anxiety, can play a role in affecting your appetite before labor.